The equivariant Euler characteristic of moduli spaces of curves: Introduction

 \section{Introduction}

-Consider the moduli space $\mathcal{M}_{g,n}$ of algebraic curves of genus $g$ with $n$ marked points.
-There is a natural action of the symmetric group $S_n$ on this space, so its homologies are representations of $S_n$.
-Let $V_{\lambda}$ be the irreducible representations of $S_n$, $s_{\lambda}$ be the corresponding Schur polynomials and for some integers $a_{i,\lambda}$.
-Define the $S_n$-equivariant Euler characteristic of $\mathcal{M}_{g,n}$ by the formula
+Consider the moduli space $\CM_{g,n}$ of algebraic curves of genus $g$ with $n$ marked points.
+The symmetric group $S_n$ acts naturally on this space.
+Let $V_{\lambda}$ denote the irreducible representation of $S_n$ corresponding to a Young diagram $\lambda$, then one can decompose the cohomology of $\CM_{g,n}$ into isotypic components: The $S_n$-equivariant Euler characteristic of $\CM_{g,n}$ is defined by the formula

-Let $p_n$ denote the $n$th elementary Newton polynomial in the infinite number of variables.
-Then $\chi^{S_n}(\mathcal{M}_{g,n})$ can be also calculated by the formula